 The following speed training drills for runners can be done as a group once a week, or you can simply pick one to do prior to every run.

-I’ve found that integrating little things like 1 move is much easier than reminding yourself to do an additional workout to your entire week of already packed training.
+I’ve found that integrating little things like one move is much easier than reminding yourself to do an additional workout to your entire week of already packed training.

 Don’t feel like watching the video, no biggie!
 I’ve also detailed each of the running drills here, so you can quickly read them too.
-Repeat each move 10-15 times per leg.
+Repeat each speed drill 10-15 times per leg.

 Single Leg Stand up